Hannah Trager: Work

 During World War I Trager helped to arrange care for Jewish refugees arriving in London with severe illnesses.
-In 1917 she founded the Jewish Free Reading Room, despite assurances that such a venture could not succeed, and it served the Jews of East London for many years.
+In 1917 she founded the Jewish Free Reading Room, despite advice that such a venture could not succeed: it did, and served the Jews of East London for many years.

 She published four books: three volumes of stories for children and a memoir Pioneers in Palestine: Stories of one of the first settlers in Petach Tikvah (1923).
 The children's stories were aimed at English-speaking Jewish children and have been described as "the first Palestinian Jewish children’s literature, recounting what it was to be a young girl or boy at the dawn of the national revival in the Holy Land".

 Pioneers in Palestine is a memoir covering the foundation of the city of Petah Tikva, and other aspects of the period including a description of young women campaigning in 1886 for the right to vote.